Adroiti/docs-for-code-review-tools/tfsec/azure-appservice-enable-https-only.md

-Pattern: Use of HTTP for App Service
+Pattern: Use of HTTP for Azure App Service

 Issue: -